kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 <<[UNRESOLVED]>>

+_Non-blocking: can be decided on the implementing PR_

-- What should the timout be for pod update warnings?
+- What should the timeout be for pod update warnings?
 - What should the pod limit be set to?

 <<[/UNRESOLVED]>>